How to Memorize Lines for a Script or Play

-This process may also include working with (usually) a stage manager during rehearsals, so that the actor can say "line" when they forget a line and receive it immediately.
-(The stage manager is of course following along in the script during the portrayal of the scene for this purpose.)
+This process may also include working with (usually) a stage manager during rehearsals so that the actor can say "line" when they forget a line and receive it immediately.
+(The stage manager is, of course, following along in the script during the portrayal of the scene for this purpose.)

-Pros: This common method does work to learn lines and is not a bad method.
+This common method does work to learn lines and is not a bad method.
 It works and many, if not most of our great, famous actors do learn their lines with this method or something very similar.
 By learning lines without inflections, you'll be able to stay fresh and in the moment during rehearsals and performance because you'll be able to come out with the line without worry, a preplanned delivery, or much thought/concentration, the line will be just there.

-Memorization By Daily Repetition
+Memorization by Daily Repetition

 This way of memorizing involves reading the entire script, start to finish, every single day from day one.
 This is an effective way of memorizing because the more exposure you have to the lines and sequence of the story, the more ingrained the script will become in your head.
-Slow, thoughtful reading also allows you to analyze for the meaning of each part of the script and daily study reinforces the habit and helps cover all parts of the script ~ meaning that it'll be harder for you to forget a part with each successive reading.
+Slow, thoughtful reading also allows you to analyze for the meaning of each part of the script and daily study reinforces the habit and helps cover all parts of the script—meaning that it'll be harder for you to forget a part with each successive reading.

 Another way to use this memorization method is to have multiple readings of the script in a day, and daily repetition of this habit.
 This increases the exposure time you have to the story and lines and gets you well acquainted with the entire script on a regular basis, increasing the speed with which you memorize.

-Memorization with Improvisation
+Memorization With Improvisation

-This way of memorizing is by saying the meaning of the scene, part by part (as in each idea chunk), and each time bring the improvisation closer and closer to the actual lines until that is what is always said.
+This way of memorizing is by saying the meaning of the scene, part by part (as in each idea chunk), and each time brings the improvisation closer and closer to the actual lines until that is what is always said.

-Pros: Some people find this way of memorizing very helpful in personalizing the script.
+Some people find this way of memorizing very helpful in personalizing the script.

-Cons: It can be very easy to miss the true meaning of the line or lines because you'll be not saying exactly what is written but what you come up with in your improvisation.
+It can be very easy to miss the true meaning of the line or lines because you'll be not saying exactly what is written but what you come up with in your improvisation.
 Another danger is accidentally learning the lines incorrectly.
-To use this way of learning lines best, I recommend that you do constant self tests to check and see how close you are to the actual lines, and correct yourself when you are wrong.
+To use this way of learning lines best, I recommend that you do constant self-tests to check and see how close you are to the actual lines, and correct yourself when you are wrong.
 You must keep an awareness of when you think you are getting the lines down but when you actually have it wrong.
-A large part of enjoyment of a good script is appreciating the nuances of the language that the talented writer has chosen to tell the tale.
+A large part of the enjoyment of a good script is appreciating the nuances of the language that the talented writer has chosen to tell the tale.

 Using an Audio Track: Constant Listening

 Another way to memorize which is sometimes used alone or sometimes combined with other methods, is to record the entire script onto a cassette tape or onto a CD, and then to play the audio in daily life as much as possible.
-This way works to reinforce the story line and characters' lines with constant aural repetition.
+This way works to reinforce the storyline and characters' lines with constant aural repetition.

-Pros: The more repetition, the more the brain connections are reinforced, so this method does work.
+The more repetition, the more the brain connections are reinforced, so this method does work.

-Cons: It is not always easy to find time to listen to the tape or CD.
+It is not always easy to find time to listen to the tape or CD.
 One's mind can wander while the tape is playing.
 One way to combat these cons is to listen to the tape while doing a monotonous task which does not take much of your attention, like a long walk or during exercise, like a jog or run, and to make a mental effort to pay attention to the story and lines.

 Using an Audio Track: Cue Testing

 Another way to use a recorded audio cassette or CD with the lines on it is to either record only your cues or to press pause constantly after you hear your cue.
-In this way you can self test to see if you know your line.
-By constantly self testing like this, you force yourself to see if you know the line and make your brain make the connection to the proper line from the cue.
+In this way, you can self-test to see if you know your line.
+By constantly self-testing like this, you force yourself to see if you know the line and make your brain make the connection to the proper line from the cue.

 This way of memorizing I discovered from an online search many years ago.
 I have found it very useful and fast.
 It includes aspects of the Common Memorization Method but changes the structure, which makes memorizing an entire piece of work (monologue, scene, or whole script) seem much more cohesive and much less work overall.